 The Redditch needle industry kept the secret of fine needle making closely guarded.
 There secret was in the endless grinding and polishing of the needles with fine grinding powders.
 The water powered machinery proved so successful that it was used for generations.

 Firstly we must just mention Henna Wilkinson from Rhode Island, the first American woman to ever gain a patent in her country.
 In 1793 Henna was awarded a patent for a cotton sewing thread which she had twisted on her spinning wheel.
 The thread did not sew that well but she did go down in history as the first inventor.

 However the real invention of the first super sewing thread (which led from a single mill to one of the largest companies in the world) all started in Scotland in the early part of the 19th Century.

 We must just mention why cotton thread came about at the time it did.

 In 1806 nasty Napoleon Bonaparte (where the name 'Bogey Man' originally comes from, Bonepart--Boney--Bogey) was on the warpath.
 Children were scared with tales of 'the Bogey man is coming over the water to get them'.
 What horrible parents eh!

 Napoleon had made a blockade around the coast of Britain which made trade almost impossible.
-Smugglers and convoys could break through the blockades but the goods they smuggled were expensive and silk thread was way down the list below alcohol and other commodities.
+Another big problem was that France was a huge silk producer.
+Smugglers and convoys did break through the blockades but the goods they smuggled were expensive and silk thread was way down the list, below alcohol and other commodities.